Brassington

 The Norman church, repaired and enlarged in the 19th century, stands on the north side of the steep valley in which the village lies.
 There were formerly three Nonconformist chapels, two of which are now closed and one demolished.
 The former Congregational chapel, at the northern entrance to the village, is now the village hall; the Primitive Methodist chapel, built by its members in 1834 above the church on the hillside, is a private house; the Wesleyan Reform chapel, at the west end of the village, was demolished in 2007.
 A house built on the site incorporates a plaque formerly set high on the chapel's frontage and a brass commemorative plate.
 In addition to the village hall, a meeting place was provided in the 1990s by a British Legion building in the village centre.
 There are two pubs, the Olde Gate (where Bonnie Prince Charlie’s soldiers were billeted on their march to London and some of the oak beams came from ships of the Spanish Armada) which has a 1616 datestone and a largely 19th-century interior, and the Miners Arms, which was modernised thirty years ago, and which was once the venue for the manor court and the lead miners' Barmote Court.
-The school was built in 1872, after the passing of the 1870 Education Act, and is now a primary school.
+The school was built in 1872, after the passing of the Elementary Education Act 1870, and is now a primary school.

 In addition to agriculture, which still provides employment for a few villagers, Brassington was for centuries dependent on lead mining.
 The rough ground to the east, west and north has the hillocks and hollows of hundreds of abandoned mines; there are also remains of the miners' buildings on some of the sites.
 There is current employment in the village in heavy goods transport, steel fabrication and furniture manufacture, though most of the villagers are employed elsewhere.
 Until recently, there was no shop, but in July 2014 the village became the second in the UK (after Clifton, Derbyshire) to have a 'Speedy Shop' installed by local business Villagevending.com.
 The shop sells a range of essentials and other items using an automatic retailing machine styled like a traditional shop.
 There are bus services to Ashbourne and Wirksworth.